About this article

 - Use a waiting room in a Zoom meeting

-- Scheduling a Zoom meeting
+- Using a document camera in a Zoom meeting

 - Share and record whiteboard work